ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If all verifications succeed, the handler performs the following actions.

-* The handler associates the authentication credential from the 'client_cred' field of the request to the node identifier NODENAME and to the access token associated with the node identified by NODENAME.
+* The handler associates the authentication credential from the 'client_cred' field of the request with the node identifier NODENAME, as well as with the access token associated with the node identified by NODENAME.

 * In the stored list of group members' authentication credentials for the group identified by GROUPNAME, the handler replaces the authentication credential of the node identified by NODENAME with the authentication credential specified in the 'client_cred' field of the request.